muratk3n/thirdwave/en/README.md

 ---

-Let's look at the past 40 years, and we see a -0.89 correlation between gold and treasuries.
+Calc o past 40 years below, see a -0.89 correlation between gold and treasuries.

 ```python
 import pandas as pd